-Youth Orchestras of Namibia (YONA) is inspired by the Venezuelan El Sistema (which has been activating social change through music since 1975, originating in Venezuela and now a worldwide movement).
+Youth Orchestras of Namibia (YONA) is inspired by the El Sistema movement (a system which has been activating social change through music since 1975, originating in Venezuela and now a worldwide movement).

 Youth Orchestras of Namibia (YONA) is a movement with the vision to transform the lives of youth through music.
 YONA’s mission is to provide an intensive music program that develops a sense of belonging, teaches the importance of teamwork and a strong work ethic, and promotes self-confidence and good citizenship.
 The overarching principle is to advance children first and music second.Read More